Umaramasub/data-visualization/README.md

 1. Download and use Pandas to read in the following dataset: http://archive.ics.uci.edu/ml/datasets/Echocardiogram
 2. Choose some features to plot (these should be different from your group members)
 3. You can use a similar approach to part I or you may get creative.
 The intent is for you to explore the dataset using visualization as your primary tool.
 Please also refer to the reading for other ideas on plotting
+4. Submit a ~1 page writeup comparing your plots to those from your team.
+What do your plots tell you about the data that the other plots do not?
+Does comparing your plots to others give you ideas on what else to plot?
+Is visually exploring the data useful?
+Why or why not?

 ## Final Comments